johnny49r/ESP_DSP_FFT/README.md

 # ESP32-S3 DSP Function Library
 The ESP32-S3 is an enhanced member of the ESP32 family that incorporates hardware features optimized for Digital Signal Processing (DSP).
-This library builds on those capabilities to provide efficient, real-time audio signal-processing primitives, including FFT-based spectral analysis and low-pass IIR filtering for embedded applications.
+This library builds on those capabilities to provide efficient, real-time audio signal-processing primitives, including FFT-based spectral analysis and IIR (biquad) signal filtering for embedded applications.

-These library functions are used extensively in the **Watt-IZ** speech enabled project found here: https://github.com/johnny49r/watt-iz.
+These library functions are used extensively in the **Watt-IZ** speech enabled project found here: **https://github.com/johnny49r/watt-iz**
 <br>
 <br>

 ## Fast Fourier Transform (FFT) Library for the ESP32-S3
-This library provides an efficient and ESP32-S3–optimized interface for performing Fast Fourier Transforms (FFT) on audio data.
+A Fast Fourier Transform (FFT) converts a time-domain signal into its frequency-domain representation, allowing analysis of how signal energy is distributed across frequencies.

-It is built on top of the ESP-DSP library and is designed for real-time, streaming audio applications where predictable performance and memory usage are critical.
+On the ESP32-S3, this can be done efficiently using the built-in DSP instructions exposed by Espressif’s ESP-DSP library, designed for real-time, streaming audio applications where predictable performance and memory usage are critical.

 Compared to generic Arduino-based FFT implementations (such as arduinoFFT), this library leverages the ESP32-S3’s DSP acceleration and floating-point hardware to achieve significantly higher performance, particularly when processing larger FFT sizes or continuous audio streams.

-Hardware support: ESP32-S3 MCU with PSRAM.
+Hardware supported: ESP32-S3 MCU with PSRAM.

-### Usage:
+### FFT Library Usage:
-1) Copy the two files to your project source folder and add **#include esp32s3_fft.h** to your header file.
+1) Copy the two files in the /src directory to your project source folder and add **#include esp32s3_dsp.h** to your header file.

-2) In your main code instanciate the library: **ESP32S3_FFT fft**;
+2) In your main code instanciate the FFT library class: **ESP32S3_FFT fft**;

 3) To prepare for an FFT operation, call **fft.init(fft_size, fft_samples, spectral_output)**. * ***fft_size*** * is typically 512 but
 can be any value in powers of 2; Example: 128, 256, 512, 1024...